sergey041963/c4d-xpresso-effector/README.md

 # XPresso & CSV Effector for Cinema 4D

-This plugin was a prototype that I developed back in 2013.
-I am too busy with other stuff to make it a commercial plugin so I am releasing the (bad) source code to the public under Apache License v2.
+This plugin is a prototype that I developed back in 2013.
+I am too busy with other stuff to make it a commercial plugin so I am releasing the (old & bad) source code to the public under Apache License v2.
+Please let me know of any problems or suggestions via the [Issues][] page.

 To understand how the plugin works, check the files in the "examples" folder!